 16. Shady Pines Saloon

-Another long-standing and well respected bar of Sydney, Shady Pines Saloon has character in bucket loads.
+Another long-standing and well-respected Sydney bar, Shady Pines Saloon has character in bucket loads.
+More than enough to make it one of the best Darlinghurst bars.
 Entering through another unmarked door off the streets, you’ll first see the walls coated in talking fish and novelty beer trays.
 Sing-alongs and conga lines aren’t out of the usual here, as you sit and enjoy cocktails mixed with freshly squeezed fruit juice.

 Address: Shop 4, 256 Crown Street, Darlinghurst NSW 2010